Nature FIRST Conference Programme

 Host: Linda van Duivenbode (Senior Consultant DotSpace)

-14:00 – Workshops (Breakout Sessions):
+14:50 – Workshops Block E (Breakout Sessions):

-Host: Jan-Kees Schakel (Founder Sensing Clues), Smart Parks and Hack the Planet
+Host: Jan-Kees Schakel (Founder Sensing Clues)

 • 3 - Market Drivers for Nature Conservation (Serious Game Approach)